19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/DC.md

 *Author's Note:*
 *While the referee can set any DC they want, it is important to remember they are not a computer and cannot take in all aspects of the situation.
 Perfect is the enemy of good enough.
 The main 3 DCs of 10, 15, 20 serve me well for almost all checks.
 I rarely stray from them.*

+*The referee must set the DC prior to the roll for a check.
+A player should be sure the referee has set the DC before rolling to preserve the integrity of the DC.*